tbryan2/nfl-big-data-bowl-2024/submission_first_draft.md

 - **Hyperparameter Tuning:** Current parameters are based on intuitive assumptions, which could be further optimized as discussed earlier.
 - **Max Speed Limitation:** A constraint that may not fully mirror real-life scenarios but is still effective.
 Given more data and time, we could fine tune this to constrain more specifically to individual player profiles but we also suspect this would do little to improve this as a tool.
 - **Target Selection:** Focusing on refining how targets are selected and pursued by the defense.
-Ideally, we would like to incorporate ideas from this paper [citation neede] that utilizes particle swarm optimization on moving targets. or we would like to incorporate velocity in a more realistic manner. both are complex problems to solve, but are worht pursuing.
+Ideally, we would like to incorporate ideas from this paper [citation neede] that utilizes particle swarm optimization on moving targets. or we would like to incorporate velocity in a more realistic manner. both are complex problems to solve, but are worth pursuing.

 ## Conclusion
 POISON, inspired by nature's efficiency and adapted for football, stands to transform NFL defensive tactics.
 Its ability to evaluate both individual players and units, especially in covering vast areas, makes it a versatile and powerful tool in strategic defense planning.
 This metric not only provides tactical insights for coaches but also offers engaging analytical content for fans and broadcasters.